 We have collected music from older traditional American musicians for most of our lives and we have learned to play many of their tunes and songs.
 We have especially focused on Cajun music in SW Louisiana and, since 1980, we have learned from traditional Hispanic, Cowboy, and Tohono O’Odham musicians in New Mexico and Arizona.
 Both of us play fiddle and guitar and sing.
 Ken also plays one and three row diatonic accordions, 5-string banjo (fretless and freted), harmonica, and mandolin.
 We play concerts, dances (where we can teach Spanish Colonial dances from New Mexico and other dances), Art Centers, Schools, Museums, Folk Clubs, Weddings, Wakes, State Fairs and other types of events.
 For more info on our background, check out the PRESS KIT and read the interview with us by Vic Smith.

-We have just been awarded the New Mexico Governor's award for Excellence in the Arts for 2017.
+We were awarded the New Mexico Governor’s award for Excellence in the Arts for 2017.

 Artists and Arts Contributors Named for 2017 Annual Governor’s Awards for Excellence in the Arts